Requesting MED Evaluation / Course Credit

 Group sessions & self-paced

-Total Program Hours: A typical schedule involved about 325 structured hours during nine weeks: 35-40 hours/week in formally organized courses, seminars, and other activities, as well as 5-8 hours/day of class preparation.
-Of this total, 215 hours (@25 hours/week) are spent in the four basic sciences and prep Gross Anatomy, Histology, Biochemistry, & MCAT/DAT taken by all students, together with Microbiology (51) and Dental Orientation (62).
+Total Program Hours: A typical schedule involves about 325 structured hours during nine weeks: 35-40 hours/week in formally organized courses, seminars, and other activities, as well as 5-8 hours/day of class preparation.
+Of this total, 215 hours (@25 hours/week) are spent in the five basic sciences and prep Gross Anatomy, Histology, Biochemistry, & MCAT/DAT taken by all students, together with Microbiology (51) and Dental Orientation (62).
 The remaining 110 hours (an average of 15 hours/week) are distributed among a variety of activities.
 Most participants need to put in 2-3 hours/day, 6-7 days/week in order to keep up and earn acceptable averages.

 Level and Type of Test: Objective testing is an integral part of student learning and assessment with test items and conditions modeled on exams in medical school.
 All courses have 3-7 achievement measures in addition to comprehensive final exams with a total close to 800 items or separate measures across courses.
 Weekly quizzes contain material from each course offered in the previous week, with a final week of separate, comprehensive exams in each course.